- 1. Degrees

 - The end of term coincides with the end of the final exam period for that term.

 - Granted when a student is not required to complete a Mandatory course within a Programme of Study because of prior exposure to related material.
-An exemption does not earn academic credit, but will enable the student to replace the exempted course with another elective course in order to earn sufficient credits to satisfy degree requirements.
-The transcript is marked with the code "EXE".
+See Academic Regulation 8.6.

 - Extra course:

 - A course which exceeds the requirements of the Programme of Study and which is taken only with the special permission of the Dean responsible for the programme in which the student is registered.
-The grades obtained in Extra Courses are counted in the student's term and cumulative averages, and when the Extra Course is within the field of study or discipline, the grade obtained in that course is taken into account with respect to the award of distinctions.
+See Academic Regulation 8.5.

 - Failure of a Course:

-- A student is deemed to have failed a course if the student fails the normal requirements for a course and either does not successfully pass the supplemental examination for that course, is not permitted or chooses not to write the supplemental examination.
+- A student is deemed to have failed a course if the student fails the normal requirements for a course and does not successfully pass the supplemental examination.